Authentic Lessons for 21st Century Learning

 30 Minute(s)

-Have students complete a "Dear Mr. BeeBot" letter.
+Use the Letter Template to have students complete a "Dear Mr. BeeBot" letter.
 This letter should explain to Mr. BeeBot how they successfully helped him get to a specific location.
 Tell them they can use arrows along with their sequencing vocabulary in their writing.

 Differentiation for Gifted Learners